 All UW investigators participating in research involving UW facilities or resources or patients receiving care at the UW are subject to GIM 10, the UW's Significant Financial Interest Disclosure Policy.
 As part of GIM 10, if any investigator has a significant financial interest related to the research, it must be indicated on the eGC1 and the interest must be disclosed using the Significant Financial Interest Disclosure Form (Exhibit 1 to UW's GIM 10).

->>> 5.Dr.
+The definition of a significant financial interest is different for clinical trials, which has a zero threshold.
+In addition, the UW Human Subjects Review Committee Application has specific questions regarding investigator financial interests.>>> 5.Dr.
 Wise's office has direct responsibilities for clinical trials, including human subjects approval.
 Does this mean she must exempt her office from all clinical trials relevant to NIKE's interests?
 Given the complexity of the UW oversight and compliance effort, what policies would make this possible?

 I. Purpose